What is MBSR?

 UPCOMING CLASS SCHEDULE:

-INTRODUCTORY TALK: Monday, September 18, 6pm at the Yoga Foundation of Fredericksburg studio
+INTRODUCTORY TALK: Monday, Sept 18 at 6 pm and Thursday, Sept 21 at 5 pm at the Yoga Foundation of Fredericksburg

-DATES: Every Monday starting October 2 to November 20
+COURSE DATES: Every Monday starting October 2 to November 20 at 6 to 8 pm

 LOCATION: Yoga Foundation of Fredericksburg Studio